paul-wolf/logtrace/readme.md

 * Timings for each message.

-* Frame information for each part message, like lineno
+* Frame information for each part message, like filename, function, lineno

 * Any logging mechanism can be used, not just standard Python logging.